 Now, Labrador Retrievers pip German Shepherds to the post as America’s most popular dog breed.

-Origins of the German Shepherd cross Labrador
+The German Shepherd Labrador Cross

 Realistically, Lab German Shepherd mix dogs have probably been conceived either accidentally or on purpose for decades.

-The crossbreed still doesn’t enjoy the same kind of status and profile as say, the Labradoodle or the Cockapoo.
+The crossbreed still doesn’t enjoy the same kind of status and profile as, say, the Labradoodle or the Cockapoo.